 Digital Disruption in Telecom, Part 1: The Power Shift of eSIM and the Internet of Things

 This is part one in a three-part series on digital disruption in the telecom industry.
-Stay tuned over the next three weeks for the second and third installments.
+Read the second or third installments, and our whitepaper breaking down how operators can survive digital disruption.

 The eSIM, as with many innovations, was born of necessity.
 By 2025, the GSMA predicts there will be more than 25 billion connected devices worldwide.
 And each device needs to be managed in some way.
 Imagine if a city owned hundreds of thousands of connected streetlights and each one had a physical SIM card—the economics of sending a technician out to change them every time something went wrong just would not stack up.